tiling

 True if the segmentation contains segments with no pixels.
 This is an error condition, probably indicating that the merging of segments across tiles has produced inconsistent numbering.
 A warning message will also have been printed.

 Open GDAL dataset object to the output file.
-May not be set - see the returnGDALDS parameter to doTiledShepherdSegmentation.
+May be None, see the returnGDALDS parameter to doTiledShepherdSegmentation.

 pyshepseg.tiling.calcHistogramTiled(segfile, maxSegId, writeToRat=True)